smitike/REU-AI-Cybersecurity/README.md

 To use dynamic Graph Neural Networks (GNNs) to enhance cybersecurity in home networks by identifying vulnerabilities, detecting attacks, tracing attack sources, assessing impacts, and developing protection and recovery strategies.

 # Expected Outcomes
-Enhanced Vulnerability Detection: A model that flags vulnerable devices in real-time.
+Enhanced Vulnerability Detection: A model that flags vulnerable devices in real time.
+(GCN)

 Accurate Source Tracing: Tools for tracing the origin of attacks quickly.
+(GAT)

 Comprehensive Impact Assessment: A framework to measure attack impact on network performance.
+(TGN)

 Improved Attack Detection and Prediction: A robust system for identifying and predicting attacks.